kaminishethsrinivasan-AI/AI-Product-Strategy-ES/05-the-guardrails/compounding-system.md

 ## Context Connectivity
 <!-- How does knowledge flow across teams and domains?
 Where does it silo? -->
-Enterprise context shared across domains
+Enterprise context shared across domain

 The Procurement Intelligence Layer connects:
 * ERP spend data
 * Contract Lifecycle Management (CLM)